-The Department consists of one Director, one Sergeant and four Peace Officers assigned to fixed posts and patrol duties.
-Additionally, the college employs four Campus Security Assistants who are also assigned to fixed posts and patrol duties.
+The Department consists of one Director, one Lieutenant and five Peace Officers assigned to fixed posts and patrol duties.
+Additionally, the college employs two Campus Security Assistants who are also assigned to fixed posts and patrol duties and one Campus Security Specialist who also serves as an equipment specialist for access control, ID cards, and surveillance systems.
 These Officers are licensed as NYS Licensed Security Guards and do not have arrest powers (outside of the powers of a private citizen).